cloudify-incubator/cloudify-ecosystem-test/README.md

 `-c, --container-name TEXT` - Manager docker container name.
 Default: cfy_manager.

 `--yum-package TEXT` - Yum package to install on the manager container.
+This argument can be used multiple times.

 **Notes**:

-* Use `-n` when creating base64 encoded values like:
+* On Linux, Use `-n` when creating base64 encoded values like:
 ``bash
 echo -n  secret_value | base64
 ``

-* To create base64 encoded string of file content use:
+In addition, this is command will create base64 encoded string of file content:

 ```bash
 base64 /path/to/file/with/secret/content -w0
 ```